Aiva Anagnostiadis: 2025

 At the start of the year, it was announced that Anagnostiadis would compete for Cram Motorsport in both the Formula Winter Series and F4 Spanish Championships.
-In Formula Winter Series, Anagnostiadis scored a best result of 20th in race one at Algarve in her only round in the series.
+In Formula Winter Series, she scored a best result of 20th in race one at Algarve in her only round in the series.
 Switching to the Eurocup-4 Winter Championship for the rest of the winter, Anagnostiadis raced in the first two rounds and scored a best finish of 23rd in race three at Jerez.

 F1 Academy

 2025

 After finishing sixth in the final two races of the Indian F4 season, Anagnostiadis joined Hitech TGR with support from Tag Heuer to compete in the 2025 season of F1 Academy.
 Qualifying 16th on debut at Shanghai, Anagnostiadis climbed up to eighth in the sprint race to take her and the team's maiden points of the season, before finishing 13th in the feature race.
 The following round at Jeddah was a quiet one for Anagnostiadis as she finished 14th and 17th in the two races, and so was the third round at Miami, where she finished 14th in the sprint before the feature was cancelled by rain.
-Anagnostiadis will miss the sixth and seventh rounds at Singapore and Las Vegas, respectively, after sustaining a fractured left foot.
+Anagnostiadis would miss the sixth and seventh rounds at Singapore and Las Vegas, respectively, after sustaining a fractured left foot as she ended the year 17th in points.